 Waltercio Caldas in conversation with / en conversación con Ariel Jiménez

-In this ninth volume of the Conversaciones series, writer, curator and art historian Ariel Jiménez engages Caldas in a lively dialogue covering more than five decades of artistic production, exploring the connections between perception and history, and the way in which artist, viewer, context and history all play roles in how art is seen and experienced.
+Waltercio Caldas in conversation with / en conversación con Ariel Jiménez presents a lively dialogue covering more than five decades of Caldas’ artistic production, with an introductory essay by Guy Brett.
+This ninth volume of the Conversaciones series explores the connections between perception and history, and the way in which artist, viewer, context and history all play roles in how art is seen and experienced.
 Combining a formal intelligence, eclectic materials and provocative games, Caldas’ works raise subtle questions about the unique nature of art and its place in a world of redundancy.